By Sam Makad

 Today, customers demand speed – be it delivery, or customer service.

-Unfortunately, only 12% of customer service managers are focused on responding to their customers promptly.
+Unfortunately, as customer satisfaction research shows only 12% of customer service managers are focused on responding to their customers promptly.
 The figure sounds dismal but also presents an opportunity for the brands that are listening.
 By improving their customer service, brands can grab the lion’s share of the market and cultivate a loyal breed of customers to grow their business significantly.

 Using Technology to Improve Customer Service